-Scott Drake has become an iconic brand that redefines quality for reproduction and aftermarket Mustang parts for 1964 to present Mustangs, and has become the standard for OEM quality Mustang parts that offer the best fit, durability and quality.
-CJ Pony Parts offers more than 1,600 Scott Drake parts that have become so popular that many customers ask for them by name.
+Scott Drake has become an iconic brand that redefines quality for reproduction and aftermarket Mustang parts for 1964 to present Mustangs, and has become the standard for OEM quality Mustang items.
+CJ Pony Parts proudly offers thousands of their parts that have become so popular, that many ask for them by name.
 Once you try their parts on your Mustang, we're sure you will too.

 Order a Scott Drake LED Gauge Light Kit for your 1979, 1980, 1981, 1982, 1983, 1984, 1985, 1986, 1987, 1988, 1989, 1990, 1991, 1992 or 1993 Mustang from CJ Pony Parts today!

 What is your thoughts on the best way to change gauges in a 1985 Mustang from the 85 mph gauges to 140 mph white gauges for example?
 What are your recommendations on what gauges/inserts to use?

 Which kit is used in the video?
 I like the green gauges and blue needles

 For the instructional video you put up is for a 91-93 and the back of the panel is labeled, the older models are not and are slightly different.
 Could you possibly put up diagrams for the older panels.

 I see you put white leds in on your video and the dash illuminates in green?
 I understand the lenses in the dash are green,hense the green illumination .
 What will happen if I install blue,green or red led bulbs?? what color with the dash light up ??